First Time Skiing or Snowboarding: What to Expect

 - Goggles

-- Helmet (highly recommended and often rentable)
+- Helmet (highly recommended)

 First-Time Skiing & Snowboarding FAQ